kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 We can use Server Side Apply to patch the PVCs, so that we will not interfere with the user's manual changes, e.g. to `metadata.labels` and `metadata.annotations`.

+New invariants established about PVCs:
+If the Pod has revision A label, all its PVCs are either not existing yet, or updated to revision A.

 ### Test Plan